 To the clients who are violating the conditions, it appears the teams are the "bad guys" breaching them, when really it's the POs responsibilities.
 ACT/VICOT team members don't want to tarnish the therapeutic relationship with their clients, which often take several years to develop.

-Two probation officers indicated that many ACT team members do not seem entirely comfortable with the "quasi-officer of the court/enforcement role" that they are asked to take on as they have a therapeutic focus and are not always comfortable being enforcers.
+ACT team member as they have a therapeutic focus and are not always comfortable being enforcers.
 Similarly, defence counsel commented on concerns about conflict of interest for the teams when they report on negative outcomes or breaches of their clients.
 This could result in offenders disengaging from their support workers, as well as a loss of trust in the ACT teams if offenders hear their worker openly reporting in court about negative behaviour or actions.
 In addition, the reports could possibly be misleading or incomplete, particularly if Crown or defence counsel is not aware of the content of the oral report before it is made.